10 beach destinations that will feel far away from anything you want to leave behind, no long flights required.

 Cabo San Lucas, Mexico

 There’s a multitude of reasons everyone from celebs to trendy teens to golf enthusiasts count Cabo San Lucas, Mexico as their second home.
-For one, it’s a really easy and quick flight from multiple hubs in the U.S., west or east coast.
-It also has something to offer all of those demographics: High-end luxury resorts, celebrity-chef-run restaurants, world-class golfing, secluded beaches, and Vegas-vibe nightlife.
-To get a taste of all that, book a stay at the JW Marriott Los Cabos Beach Resort & Spa, a beachfront location in San Jose del Cabo, where the Sea of Cortez meets the Pacific Ocean.
+For one, it’s an easy and quick flight from multiple hubs in the U.S., west or east coast.
+It also has something to offer nearly every demographic, with high-end luxury resorts, celebrity-chef-run restaurants, world-class golfing, secluded beaches, and Vegas-vibe nightlife.
+To get a taste, book a stay at the JW Marriott Los Cabos Beach Resort & Spa, a beachfront location in San Jose del Cabo, where the Sea of Cortez meets the Pacific Ocean.
 It’s home to a 27-hole golf course, six restaurants, and a decadent design style that travels from the lobby to the rooms.